 Existing B8 use class (storage and distribution) buildings in areas such as primarily residential, green belt or open countryside also create unique issues, particularly where such uses wouldn’t be allowed if not already existing.
 When changes are proposed to such existing uses, especially where the uses are long-standing and established before the planning system conflicts can exist between the needs of the business, the impacts on neighbouring properties as well as the issues of sustainability etc.

 Assuming there are no permitted development restrictions, there limited opportunities to change existing B1 & B2 uses as well as Agricultural Buildings to a B8 use class although there are limits to sizes and Prior Approval may be required.

-Similarly, there are limited opportunities, under permitted development to change from a B1 Use Class, including to B1 (offices) and C3 (dwellinghouses), again subject to Prior Approval.
+Similarly, there are limited opportunities, under permitted development to change from a B1 Use Class, including to B1 (offices) and C3 (dwellinghouses).

-Advice, and confirmation, from the Local Planning Authority or relevant RTPI Planning Consultant, should be sought prior to any change of use taking place.
+Advice, and confirmation, from the Local Planning Authority or relevant RTPI Planning Consultant, should be sought before any change of use taking place.

 At Plande we have a range of experience in B8 use class storage and distribution units including submitting planning applications and working as a planning consultant in a range of scales and for a range of different clients ranging from small and temporary facilities all the way through to large HQ facilities for blue-chip companies.

 If you are looking to construct a new build B8 use class storage and distribution facility or looking to change use either from or to such use please contact the experts at Plande today.